AnshRaj112/kampyn-backend/docs/CACHE_LOCKING_SYSTEM.md

 1. Check the logs for error messages
 2. Use admin endpoints to diagnose issues
 3. Run the test suite to verify functionality
 4. Review this documentation for configuration options
+5. Check admin authentication status
+6. Verify permissions for admin operations

+For admin authentication issues:
+1. Verify admin account exists and is active
+2. Check JWT_SECRET environment variable
+3. Review cookie settings in production
+4. Monitor login attempts and account lockouts
+5. Use the create-admin script to reset super admin if needed